GSA/idmanagement.gov/_playbooks/playbook-digitallysign.md

   </div>
 </div>

-{% include alert-warning.html content=" If you are using this guide for submitting signed documents to OFR please see the sections on [adding an invisible signature](#add-an-invisible-digital-signature) or [adding multiple invisible signatures](#add-multiple-visible-digital-signatures) below." %}
+{% include alert-warning.html content=" If you are using this guide for submitting signed documents to the Office of the Federal Register (OFR) please see the sections on [adding an invisible signature](#add-an-invisible-digital-signature) or [adding multiple invisible signatures](#add-multiple-visible-digital-signatures) below." %}

-{% include alert-info.html content="Before you begin digitally signing documents, please ask your Technical Support team to verify the digital signature settings on your computer by following the steps in the Verify Digital Signature Settings section below.
+{% include alert-info.html content="Before you begin digitally signing documents, please ask your Technical Support team to verify the digital signature settings on your computer by following the steps in the [Verify Digital Signature Settings section](#verify-digital-signature-settings) below.
 This will ensure you are using appropriate cryptographic functions to maintain document integrity with digital signatures." %}

 This guide will outline the benefits of digital signatures and will walk you through the various options and the specific steps for digitally signing a document in Microsoft Word using a PIV credential, delegated digital signature certificate, or another PKI-based digital signature certificate.